api3dao/vitepress-docs/docs/reference/airnode/latest/understand/apply-auth.md

 - Only serve sponsors who have made a subscription payment.
 - Only serve sponsors who have gone through KYC.

-You can use different authorizer contracts for your Airnode deployment per chain by declaring them in the `config.json` file under `chains[n].authorizers`.
+You can use different authorizer contracts for an Airnode deployment per chain by declaring them in the `config.json` file under `chains[n].authorizers`.
 Add one or more authorizer contract addresses to the `chains[n].authorizers.{<authorizerSchemeType>}` array as shown below (e.g.